dhable/caffeinatedideas.com/_posts/2012-03-29-structuring-and-naming-unit-tests.markdown

 public class CreateTests
 {
     @Test
     public void testCreatePurchaseOrder() {
         // ....
     }
 }
 {% endprism %}

 Breaking up the tests in this way provides a couple of different benefits.
 First, each of these test groups will be smaller.
 Second, we now know without hunting through the test run report which functionality might be broken.
 More often than not, developers should be committing code based around behavioral boundaries so it becomes easier to figure out if the unit test failure in question might be caused by a recent commit you may have made.

 The last bit of refactoring we should consider would be to change the name of the classes and methods to become more human friendly.
-Years ago a peer suggested naming the unit test classes after the pattern "WhenYaddaYaddaYadda" and the methods after the pattern "ShouldBlahBlahBlah".
+Years ago a peer suggested naming the unit test classes after the pattern \"WhenYaddaYaddaYadda\" and the methods after the pattern \"ShouldBlahBlahBlah\".
 This way, a new developer could read through the classes in the test package and see under what conditions the object is designed to be used (the when) and what should happen given various states (the should).
 This now serves as usage documentation for the code that